 BACKGROUND:

-On March 2, 2017, the government announced the OFHP.
+On March 2, 2017, the government announced the Ontario Fair Hydro Plan (OFHP) which is designed to lower the amount charges to certain specified consumers by 25% (plus incremental increases tied to CPI during the first four years of the life of the program).
 An important component of the OFHP was the refinancing of a portion of the Global Adjustment (GA).

-Refinancing the GA would provide electricity rate relief to specified consumers, as defined under the Ontario Fair Hydro Plan Act, 2017 (OFHPA), who have “unfairly” shouldered the costs of funding certain clean energy initiatives (as defined under the OFHPA) through the GA.
+Refinancing the GA would provide electricity rate relief to specified consumers, as defined under the Ontario Fair Hydro Plan Act, 2017 (OFHPA), who, according to the OFHP, have “unfairly” shouldered a disproportionate share of the costs of funding certain clean energy initiatives (as defined under the OFHPA) through the GA.

 One of the key constitutional considerations behind the OFHP is that the costs borne by current and future electricity consumers should align with the benefits they receive.